OCA/sale-workflow/sale_partner_address_restrict/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module restricts the addresses to be used in the sales order form, according to the partner selected.
+This module restricts the addresses to be used in the sales order form to only addresses of the selected customer.

 **Table of contents**